Coronavirus: Airports in Italy "empty" passengers and flights

 Airports in Italy "empty"

-Wizz Air has announced that it is reducing its operational activity to the north of Italy by up to 60%.
+Wizz Air has announced that it will reduce its operational activity to the north of Italy by up to 60%.
 The measures will be taken between March 11 and April 2, 2020.
 Wizz Air flights from Romania to Italy were also affected, But and flights from the Republic of Moldova.
 There are also completely canceled routes, such as: Craiova - Bologna, Suceava - Bologna and Timișoara - Bergamo.